Updated: 3 days ago

 Obtaining financing: As noted earlier, car financing should be avoided or minimized if possible.
 The long-term financial impact is significant.
 We certainly recognize auto lending may still be a practical reality for many people.
 As such here is our auto financing approach:

-Based on 1), get loan qualified before going car shopping.
-The Bankrate Monitor website and LendingTree has a selection of direct auto lenders.
-Today, large auto lenders include Capital One and Bank of America.
+Based on 1), get a loan qualified before visiting car sellers.
+This is another important step in building your negotiation position.
+The Bankrate Monitor and LendingTree have a selection of direct auto lenders.
+Today, large auto lenders include Capital One, Bank of America, and Truist.
 Also, many credit unions offer direct auto loans.
 Large credit unions include Navy Federal and PenFed.
-Check a few lenders, find the lowest rate and shortest term loan possible.
+Check a few lenders and find the lowest rate and shortest-term loan possible.

 3. Thoughts on pollution: